alchen99/docker-test-openldap/README.md

 # OpenLDAP Docker Image for testing

-This fork adds more groups.
+This fork adds more LDAP groups and more tools to the Docker container.

 [![DockerHub Badge](http://dockeri.co/image/alchen99/test-openldap)](https://hub.docker.com/r/alchen99/test-openldap/)